About

 Background

 I combine hands-on industry experience with academic research.
-At Polar Instruments, I worked on industrial automation systems.
-At Vapormatt, I contributed to R&D and systems implementation.
+At Polar Instruments, I built test electronics and Python tooling for their PCB testing line.
+At Vapormatt, I contributed to R&D on surface-finishing machines and test-rig development.
 These experiences gave me practical insight into how robust, reliable systems are actually built.

-Currently, I'm the Technical Lead for the robotic arm subsystem on the Bath Rover Team, competing in the European Rover Challenge.
+Currently, I'm the Technical Lead for the robotic arm subsystem on the Team Bath Roving, competing in the European Rover Challenge.
 This role combines my interests in manipulation, autonomous systems, and space exploration.

 Research Focus

-My research centres on multi-robot coordination - specifically, how teams of robots can work together on complex tasks without centralised control.
+My work centres on multi-robot coordination - how teams of robots can work together on complex tasks without centralised control, the kind of coordination that in-space assembly and on-orbit servicing will need.
 Key areas include:

 Technical Skills